SudhansuuRanjan/FirstDApp_Bounty_Repo/README.md

 }
 ```

-2. **Added a functionality to Review Quests** If the user submits the quest then the admin can review the submittion if it satifies the rquirement then mark the submition rewarded or if wrong answer then mark it as rejected and if the answer answer is correct and no rewards left then it is marked approved.
+2. **Added a functionality to Review Quests** If the user submits the quest then the admin can review the submission if it satifies the requirement then mark the submission rewarded or if wrong answer then mark it as rejected and if the answer is correct and no rewards left then it is marked approved.

 Added a new enum `QuestReviewStatus` to store the review status of the quests and added a mapping `questReviewStatuses` to store the review status of the quests.